-Over \$218 million is scheduled to finance the City's CIP during the next five years, with more than 50% of the budgeted funds invested on street, infrastructure, and utility improvements.
+Over \$41 million is scheduled to finance the City's street projects during the next five years.
 Expanded use of the one-percent capital improvement sales tax will finance not only street and related utility improvements, but also serve several projects designed to improve the quality of life in Rapid City.
-The projected annual funding sources for the City of Rapid City's Capital Improvements Plan identified in the 2006-2010 TIP (pages 35-38), as well as the City's local match for the MPO TIP Projects, are listed above in Figure 1.
-Out of the \$34.5 million allocated toward transportation projects, adequate funds have been committed to fund the City's local match for transportation projects.
+The projected annual funding sources for the City of Rapid City's Capital Improvements Plan identified in the 2007-2011 TIP (pages 35-38), as well as the City's local match for the MPO TIP Projects, are listed above in Figure 1.
+Out of the \$\\\\ million allocated toward transportation projects, adequate funds have been committed to fund the City's local match for transportation projects.